4 min read

 Automating data collection

 Manual number-crunching is risky and outdated.
-Automation platforms, such as CtrlPrint Integrate, connect data sources, validate inputs, and allow real-time collaboration.
+Corporate reporting platforms, such as CtrlPrint with the Integrate feature, connect data sources, validate inputs, and allow real-time collaboration.
 This combination reduces human error and frees finance leaders to focus on strategic analysis instead of repetitive tasks.

-1. Connect your data sources to a single reporting platform.
+1. Connect your data sources (like Word, Excel, or other tools) to your reporting platform, CtrlPrint.

 2. Set up automated imports and checks.

-3. Enable collaboration and review seamlessly across the business.
+3. Enable collaboration and review your content seamlessly across the business, without the danger of copy-paste updated data in the final reports.

 Finding the right cadence